Patronage: Arts

 While sponsorship of artists and the commissioning of artwork is the best-known aspect of the patronage system, other disciplines also benefited from patronage, including those who studied natural philosophy (pre-modern science), musicians, writers, philosophers, alchemists, astrologers, and other scholars.
 Artists as diverse and important as Chrétien de Troyes, Leonardo da Vinci and Michelangelo, William Shakespeare, and Ben Jonson all sought and enjoyed the support of noble or ecclesiastical patrons.
 Figures as late as Wolfgang Amadeus Mozart and Ludwig van Beethoven also participated in the system to some degree; it was only with the rise of bourgeois and capitalist social forms in the middle 19th century that European culture moved away from its patronage system to the more publicly supported system of museums, theaters, mass audiences and mass consumption that is familiar in the contemporary world.

 This kind of system continues across many fields of the arts.
 Though the nature of the sponsors has changed—from churches to charitable foundations, and from aristocrats to plutocrats—the term patronage has a more neutral connotation than in politics.
 It may simply refer to direct support (often financial) of an artist, for example by grants.
 In the latter part of the 20th century, the academic sub-discipline of patronage studies began to evolve, in recognition of the important and often neglected role that the phenomenon of patronage had played in the cultural life of previous centuries.

 Charity

 Charitable and other non-profit making organizations often seek one or more influential figureheads to act as patrons.
 The relationship often does not involve money.
 As well as conferring credibility, these people can use their contacts and charisma to assist the organization in raising funds or to affect government policy.
 The British royal family are especially prolific in this respect, devoting a large proportion of their time to a wide range of causes.

-Commercial

-Sometimes consumers support smaller or local businesses or corporations out of loyalty even if less expensive options exist.
-Their regular custom is referred to as 'patronage'.
-Patronage may entitle members of a cooperative to a share of the surplus or profit generated by the co-op, called a patronage refund.
-This refund is a form of dividend.